architsinghh/Heaps-and-A_Star_Search/README.md

 - Template specialization

 **A* Search Algorithm**
-- Implementation of the A* pathfinding algorithm[1]
+- Implementation of the A* pathfinding algorithm
 - Word transformation puzzle solver ("Doublet" game)
 - Efficient graph construction and traversal
 - Heuristic-based search optimization